Sav! The World Productions: New OSR developments

 The path explored are described in the featurette "Imagining the Future of Oban" included in the Blu-ray release.
 In 2023, Savin Yeatman-Eiffel confirmed more work was on the way.

 Exhibition "Eiffel, Toujours plus haut"

 In 2023, for the centenary of Gustave Eiffel’s death, STW developed and produced the exhibition "Eiffel, Toujours plus haut" (Eiffel, higher and higher), curated by STW founder and Gustave Eiffel's great-great-great-grand-son Savin Yeatman-Eiffel.
 The designs were created by STW's artists under the art direction of Yukiko Yeatman-Eiffel.
-The exhibition started on 11 July on the esplanade of the Eiffel Tower in Paris, were it will stay until the end of 2023.
+The exhibition started on 11 July on the esplanade of the Eiffel Tower in Paris, where it will stay until the end of 2023.
 STW hopes to take the exhibition to other locations as well.

 Other works

 STW has been working regularly on two long term projects : the historical epic The 2 Queens, developed under the helm of animation master Toshiyuki Inoue (Akira, Blood: The Last Vampire, Paprika, Giovanni's Island); and a live-action adaptation of Gen Urobuchi's cult visual novel Saya no Uta.